Psychiatry Residency Details | Jersey Shore University Medical Center

 Curriculum & Rotation Schedule

-PGY1 - focuses on core principles of assessment and treatment of patients.
-Residents' time will be spent on primary care and neurology (with time spent in primary care offices and outpatient medicine, as well as inpatient medicine).
-Other areas of concentration are Inpatient Psychiatry and Emergency Psychiatry.
+PGY1 - Training focuses on developing the skills to become a physician.
+Residents will be trained in the assessment and treatment of patients across various fields.
+Time will be spent on primary care (with time spent in a primary care office and inpatient medicine) and neurology (with time spent in hospital consultation and outpatient offices).
+Other areas of concentration are Inpatient Psychiatry and Emergency Psychiatry Services.

 • Inpatient Psychiatry- 4 months